ahpohl/convpot/README.md

 ## Changelog

-All notable changes to this project will be documented in the [CHANGELOG.md](https://github.com/ahpohl/convpot/blob/master/CHANGELOG.md) file.
+All notable changes and releases are documented in the [CHANGELOG](https://github.com/ahpohl/convpot/blob/master/CHANGELOG.md).

 ## License